History of David Lynch in Timeline

 February 2022: Cast in The Fabelmans

-In February 2022, it was announced that David Lynch had been cast in Steven Spielberg's semi-autobiographical film The Fabelmans.
+In February 2022, it was announced that David Lynch had been cast in Steven Spielberg's semi-autobiographical film The Fabelmans, playing John Ford.

-In April 2022, David Lynch announced a $500 million transcendental meditation world peace initiative, which aimed to fund transcendental meditation for 30,000 college students.
+In April 2022, David Lynch announced a $500 million transcendental meditation world peace initiative to fund transcendental meditation for 30,000 college students.

 December 16, 2022: Final Weather Report

-In 2022, David Lynch had a role in the film "The Fabelmans".
+In 2022, David Lynch had acting roles in the film "The Fabelmans".

-In an April 2023 interview, David Lynch said that the weather reports, What is David Lynch Working on Today?, and Today's Number Is... would not return.
+In an April 2023 interview, David Lynch confirmed that the weather report series, along with What is David Lynch Working on Today? and Today's Number Is..., would not return.

-In 2023, David Lynch's wife Emily Stofle filed for divorce.
+In 2023, Emily Stofle filed for divorce from David Lynch.

 In August 2024, David Lynch released his final album, Cellophane Memories, a collaboration between him and Chrystabell.
 He also directed videos for two tracks on the album, "Sublime Eternal Love" and "The Answers to the Questions".

-In August 2024, David Lynch revealed in an interview that he had been diagnosed with emphysema in 2020 due to a lifetime of smoking, leading to being housebound and likely preventing him from directing new projects.
+In August 2024, David Lynch revealed in an interview that he had been diagnosed with emphysema in 2020 and was largely housebound due to health risks.

-In September 2024, David Lynch made his last published broadcast speech at Meditate America 2024, discussing the Beatles' practice of TM in India in 1968 and playing a cover of "Across the Universe".
+In September 2024, David Lynch made his last published broadcast speech at Meditate America 2024, discussing The Beatles' practice of TM and playing a cover of "Across the Universe".

-On December 20, 2024, a divorce settlement agreement was reached between David Lynch and Emily Stofle, although the final divorce decree was not issued before Lynch's death.
+On December 20, 2024, David Lynch reached a divorce settlement agreement with Emily Stofle, though the final decree had not been issued by the time of his death.

-January 2025: Evacuation due to wildfires and Death
+January 2025: Evacuation and Death of David Lynch

-In January 2025, David Lynch was evacuated from his Los Angeles home due to Southern California wildfires.
-He died at his daughter's home in Los Angeles on the morning of January 16, at the age of 78.
+In January 2025, David Lynch was evacuated from his Los Angeles home due to wildfires and subsequently died at his daughter's home on January 16, aged 78.

-In February 2025, David Lynch's death certificate was publicly reported, citing cardiac arrest due to chronic obstructive pulmonary disease as the cause of death, with dehydration as a contributing factor.
-He was cremated and his ashes were buried at Hollywood Forever Cemetery.
+In February 2025, David Lynch's death certificate was publicly reported, citing cardiac arrest due to chronic obstructive pulmonary disease and dehydration as contributing factors.
+He was cremated, and his ashes were buried at Hollywood Forever Cemetery.